APPROPRIATE PREPARATION FOR HEALTHCARE EXECUTIVE MANAGEMENT POSITIONS FOR ALL NEW ENTRANTS TO THE FIELD

 - Training on resume writing and job search preparation and interviewing skills.

 - Working with alumni and others in placing students in healthcare organizations.

 - Offering alumni and healthcare executive contacts.

 - Publishing 90-day, post-graduation placement rates.

-Students should recognize the importance of attending a CAHME-accredited graduate program in health administration that requires face-to-face instructional time and field experience with healthcare organizations.
+Students should recognize the importance of attending an accredited graduate program in health administration that includes face-to-face instructional time and field experience with healthcare organizations.
 Programs should take an active role in assisting students with fellowship and job placements.
-Healthcare executives and employers should recognize the advantages of hiring graduates from CAHME-accredited programs and providing fellowship and job opportunities.
-The combination of these activities will help ensure that students can attain and are adequately prepared for positions that lead to future leadership roles in the field.
+Healthcare executives and employers should recognize the advantages of providing fellowship and job opportunities.
+The combination of these activities will help ensure students can attain, and are adequately prepared for, positions that lead to future leadership roles in the field.

 Approved by the Board of Governors of the American College of Healthcare Executives on November 10, 2014.